Shinya-GitHub-Center/flask-basic-samples/README.md

-# (database branch) : Implementation of the very basic SQLite database
+# Basic samples for the study of Flask Development (venv - pip version)

+## ((If you are looking for the simplest version to start with, please use [v1.0](https://github.com/Shinya-GitHub-Center/flask-basic-samples/tree/v1.0) instead.))

 ## Requirement
 - Any Linux Distribution (I have not tested with WSL on Windows...)